By the way, just want to let you know, folks, we have no further updates today on the sad saga of Congressman William Jefferson, Democrat Louisiana.

 To think now, and this is where Mr. Feynman kind of surprises me that he just now sees this.

-When Hillary Clinton uh when they were counting the electoral votes after the 04 election, when she stands up to interrupt the vote from Ohio and joins everybody else saying, We need a new bill to count every vote, and when they demand a recount in Ohio because the voting fraud, she wasn't echoing what she thought.
+When Hillary Clinton, when they were counting the electoral votes after the 04 election, when she stands up to interrupt the vote from Ohio and joins everybody else saying, we need a new bill to count every vote, and when they demand a recount in Ohio because the voting fraud, she wasn't echoing what she thought, she was echoing what she was told to say.

-When these senators and the judiciary committee made absolute fools of themselves by reading the talking points from Ralph Nee's people for the American Way, the Nayroll gang, the Nags, and every all these other special interest leftist groups, Roberts ran rings around them, but they were being fielded, they were they were being they were being loyal to these groups.
+When these senators and the Judiciary Committee made absolute fools of themselves by reading the talking points from Ralph Neese, People for the American Way, the NAROL gang, the NAGs, and all these other special interest leftist groups, Roberts ran rings around them, but they were being field.

 They were doing what they had to do to get these groups money.

-Michael Barone wrote about this uh some months ago, and I even said he's arriving late to this.
+Michael Barone wrote about this some months ago, and I even said he's arriving late to this.

-And it's it is it is uh breathtaking when you I'm gonna share with you some of the details here of Mr. Feynman's piece.
+And it is breathtaking when you, I'm going to share with you some of the details here of Mr. Feynman's piece, but it's happening out there.

-That I I have thought one of the bigger stories out there today is the coming breakup of the Democratic Party and its destruction because it is being taken over and wildly influenced by these fringe kooks who are not even focused on winning elections.
+I have thought one of the bigger stories out there today is the coming breakup of the Democratic Party and its destruction because it is being taken over and wildly influenced by these fringe kooks who are not even focused on winning elections.

 Their pure focus is on destroying George W. Bush.

-And how you can look at the DC Democrats and see that there's anything different from them is beyond me.
+And how you can look at the D.C.
+Democrats and see that there's anything different from them is beyond me.

 And yet that has just now been discovered.